hackclub/hackclub/workshops/personal_website/README.md

 ### 1) Creating the CSS File

 We'll now make an `styles.css` file.
-Right click the sidebar, select "New File," and name the file "`styles.css`."
+Right click the sidebar, select "New File," and name the file `styles.css`.

 This is called an external style sheet because the CSS file is external to the HTML file (i.e., the stylesheet is not inside the HTML file).